OctopusDeploy/docs/src/pages/docs/administration/managing-infrastructure/subscriptions/index.md

 Email notifications can be setup to send an email periodically to the users of one or more [teams](/docs/security/users-and-teams/).
 Emails will be sent periodically according to the frequency you specify, and the email will include a digest of events that have occurred (up to a maximum of 100 events).
 For example, this can be useful if your team has setup automated deployments with the [Elastic and Transient Environment](/docs/deployments/patterns/elastic-and-transient-environments) features of Octopus and wish to be notified if an auto-deployment is ever blocked or has failed.

 Emails may also include a link to your Octopus Audit screen, filtered to match the events delivered in the email.
-To include this link, you need to have set the publicly-accessible URL of your Octopus instance (see the **{{Configuration,Nodes,Configuration Settings}}** menu or the [Server Configuration](/docs/administration/managing-infrastructure/server-configuration) documentation for more details).
+To include this link, you need to have set the publicly-accessible URL of your Octopus instance (see the **Configuration ➜ Nodes ➜ Configuration Settings** menu or the [Server Configuration](/docs/administration/managing-infrastructure/server-configuration) documentation for more details).

 ## Example